Last Updated on

 You’ll most likely pick up some snacks along the way too, and I was surprised to learn that three pieces of fruit add up to nearly one kilo.
 That, plus some trail mix, an avocado, a boiled egg and a bar of chocolate, which also add up to around one kilo, along with the water, can easily add up to a total of three kilos.
 I brought two bags of my favorite trail mix from Trader Joe’s, not taking into consideration that each bag weighed one pound, so combined they added nearly one kilo (32 oz) to my pack!
 Considering you’re only supposed to carry one-tenth of your body weight (in kilos), the food and water alone would be nearly half of what I am supposed to carry in total (no wonder I ended up carrying nearly twice the weight I was supposed to carry!).

-If you think you can’t limit yourself to so very few things, you should consider having your backpack transported from one place to the next.
+If you think you can’t limit yourself to so very few things, and pack for the Camino de Santiago more than you can carry, you can have your backpack transported from one place to the next.
 It is usually between €3 and €5, and very easy to arrange.
 Almost all the albergues along the way work with companies like Xacotrans, CaminoFacil or Pilbeo and you can book your backpack transport either online (or Pilbeo also has an app) or right at the albergue you’re staying at.
 All you need to know is where you’ll be staying the next night for them to know where to deliver your backpack to.
 All these companies are reputable and trustworthy:

 If You Have More Stuff